 - Taste and add salt and pepper to taste and then toss again.

-If you liked this Easy Mediterranean Pasta with Tuna and Tomatoes, check out these links:
+If you like this Easy Mediterranean Pasta with Tuna and Tomatoes, you might also like:

 - Weight Watchers Spaghetti Bolognese Recipe (Recipe Girl)